AakashSunil/The-Gourmet-Tavern/README.md

     Achieved Using package "concurrently" and defined "custom scripts".

 #   npm run build
-    Run the Server and A Build Version of the Client In this method, a build folder for the frontend will be created.
+    Runs the Server and A Build Version of the Client In this method, a build folder for the frontend will be created.
     This will then need to be Served to the Browser.
     All the required steps for this setup have been declared as part of the Custom Scripts.